lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ## Semi-supervised Anomaly Detection with Human-in-the-Loop

 * What algorithms are there for incorporating active learning with anomaly detection, especially with auto-encoders, and what are their limitations when scaling to terabytes of data?
-* How can the structure of the specific problem be exploited?
 * Can one incorporate active learning with anomaly detection for time series of large networks (eg. network logs data such as netflow logs)?
 * How do you avoid overfitting to known types of anomalies that make up only a small fraction of all events?
 * How can you allow for new (yet unknown anomalies) to be discovered by the model, i.e. account for new types of anomalies over time?
+* Can [Ladder Networks](http://rinuboney.github.io/2016/01/19/ladder-network.html) which were specially developed for semi-supervised learning be adapted for generic anomaly detection (beyond standard datasets)?
+* Can a loss function be specified for an auto-encoder with additional classifier node(s) for rare anomalous events of several types via interaction with the domain expert?
 * Are there natural parametric families of loss functions for tuning hyper-parameters, where the loss functions can account for the budgeting costs of distinct set of humans with different hourly costs and tagging capabilities within a generic human-in-the-loop model for anomaly detection?

 Some ideas to start brain-storming:
 * For example, the loss function in the last question above could perhaps be justified using notions such as query-efficiency in the sense of involving only a small amount of interaction with the teacher/domain-expert ([Supervised Clustering, NIPS Proceedings, 2010](https://papers.nips.cc/paper/4115-supervised-clustering.pdf)).
-Ideally, this loss can be extended to auto-encoder networks with an additional node(s) for classifying rare anomalous events of several known types via interaction with the domain expert.
 * Do an SVD of the network data when dealing with time-series of large networks that are [tall and skinny](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/mllib/TallSkinnySVD.scala) and look at the distances between the dominant singular vectors, perhaps?

 ## Interactive Visualisation for the Human-in-the-Loop